• Skip to primary navigation

 • Vanilla Extract - 1 teaspoon of vanilla extract.

-• Chocolate Chips - ¾ cup of semi-sweet chocolate chips (or you can use dark or milk chocolate chips).
+• Chocolate Chips - ¾ cup of semi-sweet chocolate chips, or you can use dark or milk chocolate chips.

-*Be sure to see the recipe card below for ingredients, amounts, & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

 These super-tasty pumpkin cookies mix up quickly and easily by hand!
 Chill them in the refrigerator for just 30 minutes and they're ready to bake!